A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Partially Observable Environments

 Equation~\eqref{Eq:FullToPart} intuitively expresses $\bar{Q}_{\pi^{i,*}}(H_{t}, a^{i})$ as the expected value of the state-action value estimate given the belief over the teammate's existence $e_t$, the state $s_t$ and teammates’ types $\theta_{t}$, all resulting from the perceived observations and actions $H_t$.

+In this work, we develop two methods that use a probabilistic belief over the latent variable for decision-making.
+The first is the particle-based representation shown in Figure~\ref{fig:PO_Diagrams_particle}.
+This method produces a set of particles $U_t$, based on the observations and past actions, that provides a belief state estimate.
+The particle representation can be used by the joint action value network to estimate a particle-based joint-action value $Q_{\pi^{i,*}}(U_t, a^i)$.
+The last method presented in this section utilises a variational autoencoder to maintain a distribution over representation vectors $z_t$ to estimate the latent variables.
+An overview of the method is given in Figure~\ref{fig:PO_Diagrams_particle}.
+The structure is quite similar to the autoencoder method shown in Figure~\ref{fig:PO_Diagrams_AE}, with the difference that instead of a representation vector $\rho$, the variational autoencoder outputs a distribution over representation vectors, $z_t$.

 In the following sections, the definition of each belief approximation model is accompanied by a method that approximates Equation~\eqref{Eq:BayesUpdate} to update the belief over latent variables.
 For clarity, we present each of these methods in different subsections.
 Section~\ref{sec:AutoencoderBasedStateInference} presents the fixed length vector representation produced by using autoencoders.
-Section~\ref{sec:ParticleBasedStateInference} presents particle based methods.
+Section~\ref{sec:ParticleBasedStateInference} presents particle-based methods.
 Finally, Section~\ref{sec:VAEBasedStateInference} presents methods based on variational autoencoders.
-Note that for the description of each belief inference method, we also detail the way to incorporate their inferred latent variable information for decision making under a PO-OSBG.
+Note that for the description of each belief inference method, we also detail the way to incorporate their inferred latent variable information for decision-making under a PO-OSBG.